Spring Garden Revival

 Understanding Thatch Buildup in Prospect Heights’s Heavy Clay Soils

-Prospect Heights is situated in Cook County, where the predominant soil series is Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These heavy clay soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
-Illinois’s humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
-Visual indicators that dethatching is needed include:
+Prospect Heights lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Humid Illinois summers further promote rapid Kentucky bluegrass growth, increasing thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience compounded drainage issues, restricted air movement to roots, and increased susceptibility to fungal diseases like summer patch.
+Key indicators that dethatching is needed include:

 Prospect Heights Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas